apohllo/rod-rest/Readme.md

   puts driver.name
 end

+puts car.drivers.first.name

 car.drivers[1..2].each do |driver|          # negative indices are not yet supported puts driver.surname end
 ```

-There are also some more low API call supported, by usually when you get the
+There are also some more low-level API calls supported, by usually when you get the
 first object of some larger graph, there is no need to use them.